GabrieleMeoni/OMICRON/README.md

 ## Performance requirements

-1. The accuracy of the OMICRON classifier shall be higher than 80 \%.
+Performance requirements are **group** dependent.
+Since there are more group of students working on this project, every group has different performance requirements addressing different metrics.

 ## Deliverables

-1. **Labeled dayaset**.
+1. **Code package**.
-2. **Code**.
 It shall cointain:
+   * **labeled dataset**.
+   * **Python code** including:
     1. Neural Network training pipeline.
     2. Verification of the trained machine learning positive.
     3. Plots of the train and cross-validation split losses.
-   4. Plots of the network accuracy on the test split [Recall and Precision](https://en.wikipedia.org/wiki/Precision_and_recall).
-Here we define a `Good` image as a **Positive**.
-All the other classes are **Negative**.
     We provide a skeleton for your code [Train.py](https://github.com/GabrieleMeoni/OMICRON/blob/main/notebooks/Train.ipynb).
 Please, refer to [Content of repository](#content-of-repository).
+  * **Group-specific** hardware/software item.

 3. **Final presentation**:
+The presentation shall address:
+  1. **default topics**: The list of default topics is shown below.
+This topics are common among the various groups and shall be addressed in the presentation by all the students.
+  2. **group-specific topics**: every group of students has different performance requirements and requests in terms of deliverables.
+  3. **Indivual assigment topics**: every student will be assigned with an individual assignment to be discussed in the final presentation.

+**List of default topics**
    1. Discussing dataset labeling strategy.
+   2. Discussing the relevant state of the art.
-   2. Model architecture.
+   3. Model architecture.
-   3. Training strategy and procedure.
+   4. Training strategy and procedure.
-   4. Results in terms of accuracy, Recall and Precision.
-   5. Plots of the train and cross-validation split losses.
+   6. Plots of the train and cross-validation split losses.

-   6. Discussion about the impact of Recall and Precision metrics in the future micro-satellite mission.
-   7. Possible strategies to improve your model.
+The default list of topics shall be discussed by the team.
+You are free to distribute the topics as you want.

+3. **Personal contribution**:
+The personal contribution will be evaluated during the presentation in two ways:
+   1. Balance on the distribution on the default list of topics.
+   2. Capability to answer specific questions on the default topics.
+   3. Completeness, correctness, capability to answer questions related to the individual assignment.

 # Content of repository